 Abstract

-Chromosome number is a central aspect of genome organization.
+Chromosome number is a central aspect of genome organization and can impact speciation and recombination rates .
 Eukaryotes show a wide distribution of both type and number of chromosomes within their genomes.
+Despite a century of research, many fundamental aspects of chromosome number evolution remain a mystery.
+One example, is the dynamics of fissions in holocentric and monocentric chromosomes.
 Holocentric chromosomes have centromeres that are diffuse and spindle fibers attach along the entire length of the chromosome, while monocentric chromosomes have a single, localized centromere.
 This difference in arrangement has led to the hypothesis that species with holocentric chromosomes can tolerate higher rates of fusions and fissions as compared to monocentric chromosomes, which may generate chromosomal fragments lacking centromeres.
 To test for differences in the rates of fusions and fissions, we analyzed data from 12,412 species of insects in both a taxonomic and phylogenetic framework.
 We found XXX.

 Introduction

-Chromosome number is a fundamental aspect of genome organization and is available for tens of thousands of species (Blackmon, et al. 2017).
-Eukaryotes show a wide diversity both in the type and number of chromosomes within their genome.
+Insects are incredibly speciose and account for much of the variation present in animal species (Mora et al. 2011).
+Chromosome number stability is expected among lineages as shifts in chromosome number can lead to a decrease in fitness.
+This stability in chromosome numbers is driven by underdominance of chromosomal rearrangements that cause speciation by reducing the fitness of heterozygotes and suppressed recombination when chromosomal rearrangements are neutral (Faria and Navarro 2010).
 The evolution of chromosome number has been recalcitrant to the formation of rules or generalizations that can explain variation in patterns and rates across large clades.
 What is clear is that within clades fusions and fissions are two of the dominant forces in reshaping karyotypes (Lucek 2018).
 We use these terms for simplicity to describe single chromosome number changes.
 However, in reality fusions decreasing chromosome number capture two different processes at the molecular level.
 First, Robertsonian translocations followed by the loss of nonessential DNA can decrease chromosome number, and second, fusion of telomeres from two chromosomes followed by inactivation of one of the centromeres (Miga 2017).
 In contrast, fission increasing chromosome number can happen in just the way we might imagine, through fissions in the centromere region and the gaining of new telomeric sequences (Moretti and Sabato 1984; Garagna, et al. 1995).

 Fissions and fusions are assumed to be deleterious or underdominant and as such they should only fix in a population if there is low effective population size.
 However, centromeric structure may modulate the fitness effect of fusions and fissions.
 Since holocentric centromeres are diffuse and spindle fibers attach along the entire length of the chromosome it has been hypothesized that species with this type of centromere should have little difficulty segregating chromosomes that have experienced fusions or fissions (Malheiros-Garde and Gardé 1950; Greilhuber 1995; Luceño and Guerra 1996).
 In contrast, species with monocentric chromosomes have a single, localized centromere and chromosomal fragments generated from fusions or fissions may lack centromeres.
 These chromosomal fragments will not be able to segregate normally and will thus be deleterious.
 Therefore, holocentricity has potential to reduce or eliminate selective pressure against and underdominance of chromosome rearrangements.
 This could allow for a higher rate of fixation (Escudero, et al. 2012).